PlatinumSrc/PlatinumSrc/tools/README.txt

     2. Run 'make'.
     3. Run the 'paftool' executable (pass --help for instructions).

+'platinum':

+    A music tracker to compose .ptm files.

+    1. Enter the 'platinum' folder.
+    2. Run 'make'.
+    3. Run the 'platinum' executable.

 'projects':

     Project files and templates for platforms that can't just use a regular Makefile.

+'ptftool':

+    A utility to convert images into the PTF format.

+    1. Enter the 'ptftool' folder.
+    2. Run 'make'.
+    3. Run the 'ptftool' executable (pass --help for instructions).